Attentive Dilated Convolution for Automatic Sleep Staging using Force-directed Layout: Materials and Methods

 \subsubsection{Network Architecture}

-We present our proposed architecture, as shown in Figure \ref{fig_mdl_arch}, designed for automatic scoring of sleep stages.
-This comprehensive network encompasses three distinct components: the Localized Spatial Feature Extraction Network (LSFE), the Spatio-Temporal-Temporal Long Retention Network (S2TLR) and the Global Averaging Attention Network (G2A).
-Each component generates a unique set of feature maps denoted as $\mathcal{F}_n$, where $n$ represents the total number of feature maps.
-The subsequent sections provide an in-depth discussion of each component.
+We present our proposed architecture, as shown in Figure \ref{fig_mdl_arch}, which is designed for the automatic classification of sleep stages.
+This comprehensive network encompasses three different modules: the Localized Spatial Feature Extraction Network (LSFE), the Spatio-Temporal-Temporal Long Retention Network (S2TLR), and Global Averaging Attention Network (G2A).
+Each module generates a unique set of feature maps denoted by $\mathcal{F}_n$, where $n$ represents the total number of feature maps in the module.
+The following sections provide an in-depth discussion of each of these modules.

 \paragraph{Localized Spatial Feature Extraction Network (LSFE)}